Gambling, Guide

 Roulette Variants Compared: Where Number Strategy Actually Pays

-The single biggest mathematical decision a roulette player makes has nothing to do with which numbers to bet — it is which wheel to play.
-The table below shows the real edge across variants offered at Wolfbet and in regulated casinos worldwide.
+The single biggest mathematical decision a roulette player makes has nothing to do with which numbers to bet.
+It is which wheel to play.

-On a $100 bankroll over 100 spins, the difference compounds quickly.
-An average European player’s theoretical expected loss is $2.70; an American player’s is $5.26 — nearly double.
+On a $100 bankroll over 100 spins, the difference compounds.
+A European player’s theoretical expected loss is $2.70; an American player’s is $5.26 – nearly double.
 A French roulette player betting only red/black expects to lose just $1.35.
-Variant selection alone is worth more than any hot/cold tracking system you can build.
+Variant selection alone is worth more than any hot/cold tracking system.

 The Cultural & Psychological Roots of “Best” Numbers